jdferreira/data-processing-book/en/module3.md

 2. Save the file `metabolic_pathways.csv` given as input in the previous folder.

 3. Open the application [DB Browser for SQLite](http://sqlitebrowser.org/).
-NOTE: There is a portable version available for download that can be used without installation.
+**Note**: There is a portable version available for download that can be used without installation.

 4. Create a new database named `database_metabolic_pathways.db` and save it in the previous folder.
 Click Cancel when asked for `Edit table definition`.